keyestudio/KS0802-Keyestudio-STEM-/docs/ESP32/ESP32 Easy Coding Board Basic Tutorial.md

    ![img](./media/an9-1712639138551-5-1712639258554-26.png)

-4. Open KidsBlock, but it cannot be opened, because Mac devices only allow to open apps from its App store by default.
+4. Open KidsBlock, but it cannot be opened, because Mac devices only allow us to open apps from its App store by default.
 Thus, we  need to modify some settings.

    ![img](./media/an9-1-1712639148510-7-1712639258554-27.png)